-Best for lively après ski - Verbier's hub is at the foot of the slopes whilst Zermatt's choice is bewildering.
-Or for a more small town feel Engelberg gets particularly busy over the weekends.
+Best for lively après ski - Grindelwald is pretty lively or for a more small-town feel, Engelberg gets particularly busy over the weekends.

-Best for short transfers - Engelberg has the shortest transfer of our Swiss resorts being just an hour and a half, Verbier only takes 15 minutes longer.
+Best for short transfers - Engelberg has the shortest transfer of our Swiss resorts being just an hour and a half.

 Best for beginners - The Mardrisa area in Klosters offers some great terrain to learn and progress on or Engelberg's Brunni mountain also has some easy pistes.

-Best for intermediates - All our Swiss resorts cater well for improver's, cruisers and happy how I am skiers but perhaps Verbier is the pick of the bunch.
+Best for intermediates - All our Swiss resorts cater well for improver's, cruisers and happy-how-I-am skiers but perhaps Wengen is the pick of the bunch.

-Best for the adventurous - Engelberg offers some fantastic off-piste itineraries for the adventurous and Zermatt has thrilling mogul fields, miles of steep reds and a penchant for heli-skiing.
+Best for the adventurous - Engelberg offers some fantastic off-piste itineraries for the adventurous.

 Latest articles from our blog